Contact Lens Care

 Some ophthalmologists have suggested that you can get rid of eye floaters by breaking them up with a YAG laser; however, there is no conclusive evidence to confirm the safety or effectiveness of this procedure.
 In addition to this, laser therapy is a risky treatment and can pose a threat to your vision.

 Surgery can be undertaken to remove the vitreous; this procedure is called a vitrectomy and is used when there is a large quantity of non-clearing blood or inflammatory debris in the eye.
 Treating the typical type of eye floaters with a vitrectomy can potentially cause cataracts to form or retinal detachment.
-There is also a small risk of bleeding in the eye.
+There is also a small but significant risk of bleeding or infection from surgery.